May 9, 2011

 A decision by the Indian government set up four new National Institutes of Design [NIDs] in the country has sparked a lively debate about the kinds of design they should teach.

-An influential group of design thought-leaders has launched a campaign called VisionFirst that calls for a “rigorous co-creation process [continue …]February 18, 2011
+An influential group of design thought-leaders has launched a campaign called VisionFirst that calls for a “rigorous co-creation process to [continue …]February 18, 2011

 First published in Design Observer.[Introduction] As the global crisis unfolds, interest in alternative economic and social models is growing – and with it, attention to what we might learn from Africa.

-Most of us in the North are badly informed [continue …]February 13, 2011
+Most of us in the North are badly informed about [continue …]February 13, 2011

 On of the reasons we underestimate the sheer physical mass of our power and information networks is that they’re hidden from view.
 But not in Bangkok.
 The German photographer Thomas Kalak has spent ten years decade capturing images like these.They feature in an [continue …]February 12, 2011